handcraftdev/handcraft/docs/SUBSCRIPTION_SYSTEM.md

 1. **Creator Patronage** - Users support creators directly, gain access to all creator content
 2. **Ecosystem Subscription** - Users pay platform, gain access to all content platform-wide

+Both systems:
+- Use the same fee structure as NFT mints (Creator 80%, Platform 5%, Ecosystem 3%, Holders 12%)
-Both systems integrate with the existing reward distribution pattern: **immediate push distribution + pull-based claims**.
+- Integrate with the existing reward distribution pattern: **immediate push distribution + pull-based claims**
+- Use **rarity-weighted** calculations for all distributions

+---

+## Design Principles

+1. **No Public Content** - All content requires access (NFT, patron, ecosystem sub, or rental)
+2. **Unified Fee Structure** - All revenue sources use the same 80/5/3/12 split
+3. **Weight-Based Distribution** - All calculations use rarity weights, not counts
+4. **Burn Reconciliation** - NFT burns reduce weight from all relevant pools
+5. **Bundle → Content Rewards** - Bundle mints distribute to both bundle AND content NFT holders

 ---